andrew890/easysmf-samples/tutorial/Sample4.md

 We read and process the records the same way as in sample1.

-We use the Map.computeIfAbsent() method to get the ProgramStatistics entry for the program name.
-It checks whether the key is present in the map.
-If it is present, the existing entry is returned.
-If it is not present, a new instance is created, added to the map with the corresponding key, and returned.
+We attempt to get an existing entry from the Map for the program name.
+If it is found, we accumulate data in the existing entry.
+If it is not present, a new instance is created and added to the map with the corresponding key.

 ```
-ProgramStatistics program = programs
+ProgramStatistics program =
-   .computeIfAbsent(
-      r30.identificationSection().smf30pgm(), // program name
-      x -> new ProgramStatistics());
+    programs.get(r30.identificationSection().smf30pgm());

+if (program == null)
+{
+    program = new ProgramStatistics();
+    programs.put(r30.identificationSection().smf30pgm(),
+        program);
+}

 ```
 We then accumulate the information from the record into the ProgramStatistics entry:
 ```
 program.accumulateData(r30);
 ```

 ```
 private static class ProgramStatistics